 Cattle don't need to be under shade for the entire day or even half a day to see the benefits of shade.
-Upon observing his cattle, Hundt watches them rotate through and get about a half an hour to an hour of shade, so the 1200 square foot model can adequately provide shade for about 100 animals, though they likely won't be under it the entire time.
+Upon observing his cattle, Hundt watches them rotate through and get about a half an hour to and hour of shade and rotate through, so the 1200 square foot model can adequately provide shade for about 100 animals, though they likely won't be under it the entire time.

 Those who conducted the U of K study recommend 30 to 40 square feet per head for beef cattle, 20 to 25 square feet per head for feeder cattle, and 15 to 20 feet per head for calves.